hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/1-Risk.md

 9. Undelete everything you just deleted
 10. Write down who could have gotten to the list you just deleted
 11. Make the decision of whether or not you need to delete the list you just made for yourself.
 If so, delete it.
 If you made it on Google Drive, good luck.
 This is a brain stretching exercie, so don't worry too much.
+12. What would it take for a hostile entity to capture what you just wrote down, depending on where you did it.
+Is it on a piece of paper, a local word document, a google doc?
+All of those require very different attacks.

 One important note is that you might not have anything worth a targeted attack personally, but you have access to other things that might be interesting to other people.
 For example, your contact lists can be used to identify other, more important targets.
 Even more dangerous, someone could use your account to send phishes to your contacts.
 A @usna.edu address is going to have a significantly higher click rate than some random @gmail.
 You also have access to your network, so someone could use you to pivot to a network you have access to.